I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 I played around with a bunch of popular creamy whites, and I think that Sherwin Williams White Flour is pretty close to a lighter version of Shoji White.

-Shoji White Coordinating Color Palette
+Shoji White in a Coordinating Color Palette

 The best white paint for trim and doors with Shoji White totally depends on your goal.